nextcloud/collectives/README.md

 AGPL v3 or later.
 See [COPYING](COPYING) for the full licence text.

-The app logo and corresponding icons were contributed by Jörg Schmidt from Institut für Gebrauchsgrafik <info@institut.gebrauchsgrafik.org>.
+The app logo and page icons were designed and contributed by Jörg Schmidt from Institut für Gebrauchsgrafik <info@institut.gebrauchsgrafik.org>.